This is the multi-page printable view of this section. Click here to print.

 Customize Lists in Dashboard Views

-You can customize the lists displayed in your Repository Dashboard and All Repositories Dashboard.
 Check or uncheck the Show Assigned PRs or Show Reviewing PRs checkboxes to show or hide those lists in your dashboards.

 This is a global setting that defaults to showing the Reviewing PRs list and hiding the Assigned PRs list.

-You can override these global settings on a per-repository basis.
+You can override these app-wide settings on a per-repository basis.
 For example, if you watch many repositories in which you are a reviewer, but only one in which you may be an assignee, you may want to leave the global Assigned PRs setting unchecked, and specify it only for the repository where you need this information.

 For more information about customizing settings for a repository, refer to Repository Settings.